frrst-ian/lol-leaderboard/README.md

 ## Description

 The purpose of this project is to create a simple leaderboard for the game league of legends.
-This projects sorts the users based on their power and rank.
-I created it so that I can practice my skills in Max/Min heaps data structure.
+This project sorts the users based on their power and rank.
+I created this so that I can practice my skills in Max/Min heaps data structure.

 ## Design